By David Tomas, on 9 December 2021

 3. Key Results

 The third step is to define the key results.
 Your key results will help you determine if you are going in the right direction towards your goals.
-A key result must be ambitious, as it will measure your success; therefore, they must contain metrics based on KPIs.
+Key results must contain KPI-based metrics.

 4. Key Actions

-As the last step, you must assign three key actions for each key result.
-The key actions are activities that will lead you closer to your key results, and thus your overall goal.
+As the last step, you must assign key actions for each key result.
+The key actions are activities that will lead you closer to your key results–and eventually, your overall goal.

 Objective 1: Improve SEO